Old Senate Chamber: Design and furnishings

 Located north of the Capitol rotunda on the second floor of the north wing (the Senate side) of the Capitol, the semicircular two-story room is 50 ft wide and 75 ft long, with a half-domed ceiling.

 The chamber is overlooked by two visitors' galleries.
-The Architect of the Capitol reports that the gallery on the east is "supported by eight Ionic columns of variegated marble quarried along the Potomac River", inspired by the Erechtheum of the Acropolis of Athens.
+The gallery on the east is "supported by eight Ionic columns of variegated marble quarried along the Potomac River", inspired by the Erechtheum of the Acropolis of Athens.
 Directly above this gallery hangs an 1823 "porthole portrait" of George Washington by Rembrandt Peale, which was purchased for display in the chamber in 1832 upon the centennial of Washington's birth.

 The second gallery is the Ladies' Gallery, which follows the curved western wall and is much larger.
 The Ladies' Gallery is supported by 12 steel columns "encased in cast-iron forms with Corinthian capitals, which were designed to simulate the cast-iron originals."
 The gallery has a "wrought-iron balcony railing [that] follows the contour of the gallery and is backed by crimson fabric that accentuates the decorative metalwork."

 On the dais in the center of the room is a curved table with "richly turned and carved legs and a crimson modesty screen" which serves as the desk of the president of the Senate (the vice president of the United States).
 The crimson fabric is hung from a mahogany valence from a canopy overhead.
 The valence is below a carved gilt eagle and shield.
 Directly in front of the vice president's desk one tier down is "a larger desk of similar design," which was used by the secretary of the Senate and chief clerk.

 A glass screen between the dais and a small lobby allowed senators to relax but remain within earshot of the floor.
 In addition, there are two fireplace mantels on the east wall behind the screen, which are among the original pieces of the chamber that remain today.
 Two other mantels on the lobby's north and south ends are replicas, as the originals were replaced with stoves when the chamber was converted for the use of the Supreme Court of the United States.